-where xx can be 01, 02, ..., 11.
-All students have an account on each Zedboard with NetID as the both the username and initial password.
-You will be prompted to change your password on your first login to each board.
-Be sure to ssh into every Zedboard to set your permanent password before using the board in any way.
-In addition, the user accounts and file systems are not linked.
-That means your files on one ZedBoard will not be automatically synchronized with other boards.
-You can choose to either stick to the same Zedboard or back up your files using git or scp before you log out.
+where xx can be 01, 03, and 04.
+All students have an account on each Zedboard with their NetID as the username and initial password.
+However, the user accounts and file systems are not linked.
+So you can choose to either stick to the same Zedboard or back up your files using git or scp before you log out.
+Be sure to ssh into each Zedboard to set your permanent password before using the board in any way.

 To ensure two students are not simultaneously attempting to program one FPGA (Linux reboot is required after each FPGA reconfiguration), we have restricted each Zedboard such that only ONE student can login at a time.
-Before you attempt to login, please first check the occupancy of the available boards using the following link:
+Before you attempt to login, please first check the occupancy of the available boards using the following link: www.csl.cornell.edu/~zhiruz/5997/zedboard.html that you cannot scp to a Zedboard while logged into it from another terminal.

-https://www.csl.cornell.edu/courses/ece6775/zedboard.html

-This also means that you cannot open multiple ssh sessions for the Zedboard and that you cannot scp to a Zedboard while logged into it from another terminal.
 If you get strange error messages from running these commands please first check for this issue.
 When you log out from a Zedboard, it will be possible for another student to log in, at which point you will no longer be able to access your code.
 We heavily recommend you back up your files using version control (such as git) or by copying the files back to ecelinux every time before you log out.